Current Students - Life in the UK

 If your passport is lost or stolen, you will need to report the loss to the police in the country where the loss or theft occurred and make an application for a replacement passport to your Embassy or High Commission where you currently are.

 We understand that there may be some occasions where you need a letter from the University to support a range of different activities.
-Where you need a student status letter, you can download this from the ҹɫֱ²¥ Portal.
+If you need a student status letter, you can download this from the ҹɫֱ²¥ Portal.

 If you are planning to travel overseas and need to apply for a visa, you may need a letter of support from the University.
 Please complete the International trip letter request form (web form), and forward permission from your PAT in an email to the International Office.